isomerpages/moe-cjc/_admission/Scholarships.md

 **B. THE FLAME SCHOLARSHIP (CCA)**<br>
 The Flame Scholarship, valued at $750.00 per annum, is available to JC1 CJC students with exceptional strengths and/or abilities in leadership and co-curricular areas such as the performing arts and sports track record in secondary school.
 They should also display a commitment to serve the community.&nbsp;Applicants should be elected to leadership positions (e.g. Student Council, House Exco, CCA Exco, CMC, Sports Leaders) in JC1, and/or show strengths and active involvement at national level (e.g. sports and games / performing arts).

 &nbsp;Applicants must be Singapore Citizens or Permanent Residents / Non-Citizens with at least one parent who is Singaporean.
-The Flame Scholar may hold another scholarship from CJC (e.g. English Language and Linguistics Scholarship).&nbsp;
+The Flame Scholar may hold another scholarship from CJC (e.g. MOE English Language and Linguistics Scholarship).&nbsp;

-The scholarship is renewable in JC2 if the student has sustained his/her contribution to the identified CCA or leadership area during JC1 and&nbsp;achieved A-Level University rank points of 50 points (excluding Project Work)&nbsp;**or**&nbsp;top 75th percentile within the student’s respective streams.
+The scholarship is renewable in JC2 if the student has sustained his/her contribution to the identified CCA or leadership area during JC1 and&nbsp;achieved A-Level university indicative grade profile of 43.75 rank points (out of 70)&nbsp;**or**&nbsp;attain 75th percentile within the student’s respective streams for the JC1 overall results.

 **Application Process**